gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>&nbsp;</td>
             <td>
                 <p>4.2.7 Usage with limited manipulation or strength</p>
-                <p>Where ICT requires manual actions, <strong>the ICT provides</strong> features that enable users to make use of the ICT through alternative actions not requiring manipulation<strong>, simultaneous action</strong> or hand strength. <strong>This is essential for users with limited manipulation or strength and benefits many more users in different situations.</strong></p>
+                <p>Where ICT requires manual actions, <mark>the ICT provides</mark> features that enable users to make use of the ICT through alternative actions not requiring manipulation<mark>, simultaneous action</mark> or hand strength. <mark>This is essential for users with limited manipulation or strength and benefits many more users in different situations.</mark></p>
                 <p>NOTE 1: Examples of operations that users may not be able to perform include those that require fine motor control, path dependant gestures, pinching, twisting of the wrist, tight grasping, or simultaneous manual actions.</p>
                 <p>NOTE 2: One-handed operation, sequential key entry and speech user interfaces may contribute towards meeting this clause.</p>
                 <p>NOTE 3: Some users have limited hand strength and may not be able to achieve the level of strength to perform an operation.
 Alternative user interface solutions that do not require hand strength may contribute towards meeting this clause.</p>